Hello and welcome to the Travel & Tourism Department at Reigate College.

-Now you’ve carried out some research and produced some findings from 2018 about the three kinds of Tourism (Domestic, Inbound Outbound), we’d like you to complete the following task by 1 July.
+Now you’ve carried out some research and produced some findings from 2018 about the three kinds of Tourism (Domestic, Inbound Outbound), we’d like you to complete the following task.

 The websites you looked at in order to complete the last tasks Visit Britain and Office for National Statistics publish statistics that are really important to the Travel and Tourism industry, for instance, statistics about:

 Why do you think these types of organisations need to keep up-to-date with statistics of this kind?
 Write an answer in approximately 150 words.
 You may find the following online article helpful for this task: